-Yogul: A Nostalgic Yogurt-like Dagashi Sweet
+Yogul: A Yogurt-like Nostalgic Dagashi Sweet

-“Dagashi (駄菓子)” is the generic name for cheap, relatively small, unique Japanese snacks and candies whose price ranges from 10 yen (about 0.1 USD) to about 100 yen (1 USD).
+Dagashi (駄菓子) is the generic name for cheap and relatively small Japanese snacks and candies, whose price ranges from 10 yen to about 100 yen.

-At the time, such snacks and sweets were made mainly with millet or starch syrup and enjoyed among common people.
+At the time, such snacks and sweets were made mainly with millet or starch syrup and enjoyed among the general public.

-Specifically, the Orange Yogul I have now consists of shortening, sugar, corn starch, dextrose, acidifier, flavoring, sweetener (stevia), soy emulsifier, and antioxidant (V.E).
+The Orange Yogul from Daiken consists of shortening, sugar, corn starch, dextrose, acidifier, flavoring, sweetener (stevia), soy emulsifier, and antioxidant (vitamin E).